dinhquan/iOSVectorIcons/README.md

 Icon(.materialIcons(.message), size: 24, color: .blue)
 ```

-Generally, we create an Icon with IconFont, size/color (optional). `IconFont` is defined as enum so it's strong typed, you are guaranteed no typo in your code.
+Generally, we create an Icon with IconFont and size/color (optional). `IconFont` is defined as enum so it's strong typed, you are guaranteed with no typo in your code.

 #### Button
 Create a button with `IconButton`